About AARP Credit Card from Chase

 We believe, based on our research of cash-back cards, that the AARP credit card’s greatest strengths are its $200 cash back bonus and the 3% rewards on restaurant and gas purchases.

-None of the cards in our 2017 Best Cash Rewards Credit Card guide matched the AARP card’s bonus and rewards rate, which is especially unique considering that the rewards many of those competing cards offer have a cap on how much cash back you can get.
+None of the cards in our Best Cash Back Credit Card guide matched the AARP card’s bonus and rewards rate, which is especially unique considering that the rewards many of those competing cards offer have a cap on how much cash back you can get.

 The Cons of the AARP Credit Card